chunkbanned/PilkDots/README.md

 # Installation
-1. Install depenedcies with your preffered AUR helper.
+1. Install dependencies with your preffered AUR helper.
 2. Clone the repository
 3. Move the .config, .themes, and wallpaper into your home directory
 4. Install the listed fonts